tommasotrabacchinpolimi/ing-sw-2023-trabacchin-tonarelli-valsecchi-shehi/README.md

 The program is realized following a Model-View-Controller design pattern: several UML diagrams are provided to clarify the structure and dynamics of the code.

-Project Requirements is available [here](src/main/resources/it.polimi.ingsw/rulebook/requirements.pdf).
+Project requirements are available [here](src/main/resources/it.polimi.ingsw/rulebook/requirements.pdf).

 ## Implemented features